 Startup World Cup is the #1 startup pitch competition in the world, hosted by Pegasus Tech Ventures.
 With 100+ regional events spanning over 60 countries, the competition provides a global platform for startups to showcase their innovations and secure funding.
 Each regional winner advances to the Startup World Cup Grand Finale, where they compete for a $1 MILLION (USD) investment prize.
 The 2026 Grand Finale will take place on November 6th in San Francisco, California.

+“We are incredibly excited to partner with the Ghana Investment and Trade Week (GITW) to bring the Startup World Cup Ghana Regional to life, while also strengthening our engagement across Ghana.
+We hope this collaboration creates meaningful opportunities for startups in Ghana and further connects them to the global innovation ecosystem.
+We look forward to meeting the finalists at the Grand Finale on November 6, 2026.”

+— Anis Uzzaman, Chairman of Startup World Cup

-Startups applying to pitch at GHANA INVESTMENT & TRADE WEEK have a unique opportunity to propel their innovations onto the global stage.
+Startups applying to pitch on the Startup World Cup Ghana stage at GHANA INVESTMENT & TRADE WEEK have a unique opportunity to propel their innovations onto the global stage.
 By participating in the Startup World Cup GITW pitch competition on 7-9 July 2026, in ACCRA GHANA AFRICA, startups will compete for a coveted spot at the Startup World Cup Grand Finale 2026, for a chance to win a $1 MILLION investment prize!

 How to APPLY!

+Startups can apply here for the opportunity to pitch at Startup World Cup Gahana.
 The winner of the Pitch Competition will earn an invitation to the Startup World Cup 2026 Grand Finale in Silicon Valley in November 2026.
 At the Startup World Cup Grand Finale, startups not only compete for substantial funding but also gain access to an unparalleled network of global investors, customers, and media outlets, providing a launchpad for scaling their technologies worldwide.

 Pegasus Tech Ventures, a leading Silicon Valley VC firm, has partnered with GHANA INVESTMENT & TRADE WEEK to bring this global pitch competition to AFRICA.